oracle/node-oracledb/doc/api.md

 Boolean isAutoCommit
 ```

-If this parameter is true, then the transaction in the current
+If this property is *true*, then the transaction in the current
 connection is automatically committed at the the end of statement
 execution.

 The default value is false.

-This parameter may be overridden in an `execute()` call.
+This property may be overridden in an `execute()` call.

-Note: Oracle Database will implicitly commit when a [DDL](https://docs.oracle.com/database/121/CNCPT/glossary.htm#CHDJJGGF) statement is executed irrespective of the value of this property.

 <a name="propdbmaxrows"></a>
 ```